 Figure 1.
-Approximate boundaries of the Northcentral and Northeast Region 4 Figure 2.
-Suggested plot arrangements for vegetation sampling 19 Figure 3.
-Plant list regional boundaries (red lines) currently used by the U.S. Fish and Wildlife Service, National Wetlands Inventory, in the Northcentral and Northeast Region 24 Figure 4.
-Shallow roots of eastern hemlock are a response to high water tables in this forested wetland 32 Figure 5.
-Divergent slopes (A) disperse surface water, whereas convergent slopes (B) concentrate water 39 Figure 6.
-At the toe of a hill slope, the gradient is only slightly inclined or nearly level 40 Figure 7.
-Example of a Histosol, in which muck (sapric soil material) is greater than 3 ft (0.9 m) thick 46 Figure 8.
-This Histosol consists of only a few inches of organic soil material over bedrock in a shallow glacial groove 46 Figure 9.
+Approximate boundaries of the Northcentral and Northeast Region.
+Subregions used in this supplement correspond to USDA Land Resource Regions (LRR).
+This supplement is applicable throughout the highlighted areas, although some indicators may be restricted to specific subregions or smaller areas.
+See text for details 4 Figure 2.
+Suggested plot arrangements for vegetation sampling.
+(A) Single plots in graduated sizes.
+(B) Nested 3.28- by 3.28-ft square (1-m2) plots for herbs within the 30-ft radius plot.
+19 Figure 3.
+Plant list regional boundaries (red lines) currently used by the U.S. Fish and Wildlife Service, National Wetlands Inventory, in the Northcentral and Northeast Region 23 Figure 4.
+Shallow roots of eastern hemlock are a response to high water tables in this forested wetland 31 Figure 5.
+Divergent slopes (A) disperse surface water, whereas convergent slopes (B) concentrate water.
+Surface flow paths are indicated by the arrows 38 Figure 6.
+At the toe of a hill slope, the gradient is only slightly inclined or nearly level.
+Blue arrows represent flow paths of surface water and groundwater 39 Figure 7.
+Example of a Histosol, in which muck (sapric soil material) is greater than 3 ft (0.9 m) thick 45 Figure 8.
+This Histosol consists of only a few inches of organic soil material over bedrock in a shallow glacial groove 45 Figure 9.
 In this soil, the organic surface layer is about 9 in.
-(23 cm) thick 47 Figure 10.
-Stratified layers in loamy material.
-50 Figure 11.
-Stratified layers in sandy material.
-50 Figure 12.
+(23 cm) thick.
+Scale is in centimeters 46 Figure 10.
+Stratified layers in loamy material 48 Figure 11.
+Stratified layers in sandy material 48 Figure 12.
 In this soil, a depleted matrix starts immediately below the black surface layer at approximately 11 in.
-(28 cm) 52 Figure 13.
+(28 cm) 50 Figure 13.
 Deep observations may be necessary to identify the depleted or gleyed matrix below a thick, dark surface layer.
-53 Figure 14.
+In this example, the depleted matrix starts at 20 in.
+(50 cm) 52 Figure 14.
 The mucky modified sandy layer is approximately 3 in.
-(7.5 cm) thick 55 Figure 15.
-In this example, the gleyed matrix begins at the soil surface 56 Figure 16.
-Redox concentrations (orange areas) in sandy soil material 57 Figure 17.
-In this example, a faint splotchy pattern of stripped and unstripped areas lies beneath a thin dark surface layer 58 Figure 18.
-Location of MLRA 149B of LRR S 60 Figure 19.
-Example of indicator S7 (Dark Surface) in a sandy soil 60 Figure 20.
+(7.5 cm) thick.
+Scale in inches on the right side of ruler.
+Figure 15.
+In this example, the gleyed matrix begins at the soil surface 54 Figure 16.
+Redox concentrations in sandy soil material 55 Figure 17.
+In this example, a faint splotchy pattern of stripped and unstripped areas lies beneath a thin dark surface layer 56 Figure 18.
+Location of MLRA 149B of LRR S 58 Figure 19.
+Example of indicator S7 (Dark Surface) in a sandy soil.
+Scale in inches on right 58 Figure 20.
 In this soil, the splotchy pattern below the dark surface is due to mobilization and translocation of organic matter.
-61 Figure 21.
+Scale in inches.
+59 Figure 21.
 Example of indicator S9 (Thin Dark Surface).
-62 Figure 22.
-This soil has a gleyed matrix in the lower layer, starting about 7 in.
-(18 cm) from the soil surface.
-64 Figure 23.
-Example of indicator F3 (Depleted Matrix), in which redox concentrations extend nearly to the surface 65 Figure 24.
-This soil has a depleted matrix with redox concentrations in a low-chroma matrix 66 Figure 25.
-Redox features can be small and difficult to see within a dark soil layer 68
+Scale in inches on right.
+60